All posts by Joseph Coulter

 The four gospels are the very seeds that Jesus came to deliver, and they were intended for planting.
 Sending any other Christian literature to our secular world is like sending pictures of corn to a farmer.
 He doesn’t need pictures.
 He needs corn seed.

 I am of the belief that mailing out single, intact, copies of the gospel is a crucial step in the education and transformation of the world, one that could have a lasting impact on our civilization.
 I have created a small personal program to do just that.
 And I would argue that large-scale gospel mailing programs could be successfully carried out in almost every nation on earth where postal services are available.
-(See my post Farming The Land).
 In my opinion nothing else will do.
 Gospel tracts won’t do.
 Great Christian literature won’t do.
 How-to books won’t do.
 Internet podcasts won’t do.
 I would like to be a sower of real seed, seed that will take root and grow.

 There is a question looming in my mind: Is sending out copies of the gospel a waste of my time?
 I don’t really know the answer to that question, but I’ve decided to go ahead with my program despite my own doubts, based solely on some old scripture passages that I have admittedly interpreted to suit my own purposes: